Case Name: Gilewski v. Provident Life and Accident Insurance Company

 Claimant’s Occupation / Job Position: Gilewski, born in 1968, was the owner and president of Radiance Mold and Engineering, Inc., an auto supplier in Michigan, for 20 years.

-Definition of Disability: The policy at issue in this case required Provident to pay monthly benefits to a participant who satisfies various conditions, including being disabled within the meaning of the term as defined by the policy.
+Definition of Disability: The policy at issue required Provident to pay monthly benefits to a participant who satisfies various conditions, including being disabled within the meaning of the term as defined by the policy.
 The policy states:

 Disability, or disabled, means that, due solely to Injuries or Sickness: